 5. Cut out processed food.

 This may surprise you, but convenient packaged foods like snacks, drinks, energy bars and cereals are more expensive than eating “real” food from the source.
 Decreasing the amount of boxed, bagged, and pre-made foods you eat will free up extra cash you can use toward healthier options.
 To keep grab-and-go snacks available, try making a large batch of homemade granola bars, muffins, popcorn, or other family favorites.

 6. Join a CSA.

-A CSA (Community Supported Agriculture) offers you a share of what a local farm grows each month.
-You’ll get fresh, local produce for a great price.
+A CSA (Community Supported Agriculture) offers you a share of what a local farm grows each month, which is often organic food.
+Sometimes they also offer shares of flower fields, or a share of cattle.
+But most often, you’ll get fresh, local produce for a great price.
 Receiving a variety of vegetables and fruits may force you to try new foods and ways of cooking, which can be fun for the whole family.